Jwely/pimopic/README.md

 ## How to use!
-Firstly, this bot sends alerts through email, so you will want to set up an email account for the bot to use. for a gmail account, your config file should look something like this:
+Firstly, this bot sends alerts through email, so you will want to set up an email account for the bot to use.
+Then we want to add this information to a config file.
+You should probably set permissions on this file to protect it.
+The config file is of json format, and `my_config.json` can be used as a template.
+It looks like this:

 ```json
 {